openfoodfacts/openfoodfacts-server/docs/dev/how-to-write-and-run-tests.md

 ## Writing tests

-You can read other tests to understand how we write them (inspire yourself at recently created tests).
+You can read other tests to understand how we write them (inspire yourself from recently created tests).

-On effective way is to crate a list of test each represented by a hashmap with inputs and expected outputs and run them in a loop.
+One effective way is to create a list of tests each represented by a hashmap with inputs and expected outputs and run them in a loop.
 Add an `id` and/or a `desc` (description) and use it as last argument to check functions (like `ok`, `is`, …) to easily see tests running and identify failing tests.

 If your outputs are consequent, you might use json files (one per tests), stored on disk.
 See tests using `init_expected_results` (and see below to refresh those files).